7 Classification Models

 As with Regression methods, there is no “best classifier” as their performance depends on the underlying (hidden) multi-dimensional structure of the data and how well different methods might fit the data without overfitting.

-SVM is a popular method as it supports multiple kernels and is computationally efficient.
+SVM is also quite popular method as it handles multi-class classification, supports multiple kernels,and is computationally efficient.

 1. Locate a dataset that has a number of numerical variables that you can use as explanatory variables and a binary (boolean) variable that you can use as a response variable.
 You could use the dataset from the previous lessons if you like.